Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Photo credit: Jen Barnes

-The thoughtful and purposeful way in which this bioreserve was created over 40 years ago has made this site not only beautiful but a special place for the old and young to explore.
+The thoughtful and purposeful way in which this bioreserve was created over 40 years ago has made this site not only a beautiful garden but a special place for the old and young to explore.

 Image of a bunch of purple orchids at a Hilo botanical garden on the Big Island of Hawaii.